MaciejWas/algonds/README.md

 # Algonds

-Command line application for offline practice of competitive programming tasks, with correctness and performance analysis.
+Command line application for offline practice of competitive programming tasks with correctness and performance analysis.

 Every feedback/contribution is welcome ❤️